July 2 2013

 Duncan disagrees.
 We need Common Core national standards because we have “a crisis of low standards,” Duncan continued.
 He hailed the prospect of children in Mississippi being held to the same standards as children in Massachusetts.
 But here’s the problem Duncan—or any other nationalized standard booster—doesn’t mention:

 In its 30+ year history the U.S. Department of Education has failed to demonstrate that unelected Washington bureaucrats know best when it comes to improving academic performance.
-Since the early 1970s student performance on the Nation’s Report Card have been flat—in spite of ever-increasing spending.
+Since the early 1970s student performance on the Nation’s Report Card has been flat—in spite of ever-increasing spending.
 (See achievement graphic here and spending graphic here compliments of the Cato Institute.)

 We’ll recall the U.S. Department of Education was established in 1979 precisely to provide "national leadership" that was supposed to improve student achievement and spending efficiency.
 Yet Duncan highlights the chronic failure of his own department to do so.